 the Equator to 32N, east of 140W.
 The following information is

 based on satellite imagery, weather observations, radar, and

-The monsoon trough axis extends from the coast of Costa Rica
+The monsoon trough axis extends from northwest Colombia near

-moderate and isolated strong convection is within 180 nm south
+121W.
+Scattered moderate to isolated strong convection is within

 OFFSHORE WATERS WITHIN 250 NM OF MEXICO...